Burton–Nibbs International Airport

 Burton–Nibbs International Airport (IATA: BBQ, ICAO: TAPB) is an international airport in Barbuda, one of the main islands in Antigua and Barbuda.
 The airport is in the central portion of Barbuda, east of Codrington village.
 The project cost $55 million and was handled by a company called Bahamas Hot Mix.
+It is one of the most controversial developments of the Barbuda crisis.

 The airport replaced Barbuda Codrington Airport, which closed in the evening of 2 October 2024.
 The new airport opened in the morning of 3 October 2024.
 On 12 September 2024, the Cabinet of Antigua and Barbuda announced that the airport would be named after Eric Burton and Arthur Nibbs.
-The name was chosen due to Burton and Nibbs' stance in favor of a unitary Antigua and Barbuda, and due to Nibbs' stance against the Barbuda Land Acts.
+The name was chosen due to Burton and Nibbs's stance in favor of a unitary Antigua and Barbuda, and due to Nibbs' stance against the Barbuda Land Acts.
 Burton's family has requested his name be removed from the facility.

+An official naming ceremony for the airport will be held on 1 November 2026.